graphistry/graph-app-kit/docs/setup.md

 # Setup graph-app-kit

-## 1. Launch and setup a server for Docker
+## 1. Launch and setup a server for Docker + extensions

+**Manual: Launch a Linux server and install, configure dependencies**

+* Open ports: 22, 80, 443, 8501 for all users (`0.0.0.0/0`) or for specific admin and user IPs

+* Ubuntu 18.04 LTS is the most common choice for containerized GPU computing

+* Install docker-ce and docker-compose

+* Optional:
-Launch a Linux server with Docker, docker-compose, and optionally, with a [RAPIDS.ai](https://www.rapids.ai)-compatible GPU with the Nvidia docker runtime on by default.
+   * GPU: If you have a [RAPIDS.ai](https://www.rapids.ai)-compatible GPU (see below), install the Nvidia docker runtime and set it as the default for Docker daemons

-To quick launch a ready server, launch a [Graphistry marketplace instance](https://www.graphistry.com/get-started).
-They are preconfigured instances in AWS and Azure ready for GPU-aware docker-compose and with a built-in Graphistry GPU visualization server, account system, team Jupyter notebooks, ready RAPIDS.ai environment, and resiliency layers.
+   * Extensions: Install Jupyter, a reverse proxy (ex: Caddy), and an authentication system

+**Quick launch (recommended):**

+Launch a prebuilt [Graphistry marketplace instance](https://www.graphistry.com/get-started) with open ports 22, 80, 443, and 8501.
+SSH in with `ssh -i ~/my/private/key.pem ubuntu@the.public.ip.address` and ensure it started by going to `http://the.public.ip.address`

+This launches all of the above, as well as runs a local Graphistry server for private data and faster performance (less data movement)

+**Note: GPU Instances**: Cloud providers generally require you to request GPU capacity quota for your account, which may take 1 day.
+[RAPIDS.ai-compatible GPU instance types](https://github.com/graphistry/graphistry-cli/blob/master/hardware-software.md#cloud) include:

+* AWS: g4, p3, p4
+* Azure: NC6s_v2+, ND+, NCasT4

 ## 2. Download graph-app-kit